strothj/react-docgen-typescript-loader/README.md

 $ yarn add --dev react-docgen-typescript-loader
 ```

+### Performance

+There is quite a significant startup cost due to the initial type parsing.
+Once the project is running in watch mode then things should be smoother due to Webpack caching.
+You will probably want to exclude this loader in your production Webpack config to speed up building.

 ### Add the plugin to your Webpack configuration.

 **IMPORTANT:** Webpack loaders are executed right-to-left (or bottom-to-top). `react-docgen-typescript-loader` needs to be added under `ts-loader`.